Bealby/grandpas-pocket-watch-shop/README.md

-As an e-commerce enterprise that sells products, the Website needs to reflect this visably upon entering the Website so that users know exactly why they are 'there' what they can immediately 'do'.
+As an e-commerce enterprise that sells products, the Website needs to reflect this visably upon entering the Website, so that users know exactly why they are 'there', and what they can immediately 'do'.

 To achieve this goal, e-commerce design conventions need to be applied, with strong brands such as 'Amazon', 'Ebay' and 'Etsy', being closely researched and conformed to accordingly.

-The `Navigation Bar` will be fixed at the top along with the **Logo**, **Search Bar**. **Product** headers will be displayed underneath and centred. `Icons` will be used for the **Login** and **Basket** features that will be positioned to the far right of the navigation bar.
+The **Navigation Bar** will be fixed at the top along with the **Logo**, **Search Bar**. **Product** headers will be displayed underneath and centered. **Icons** will be used for the **Login** and **Basket** features that will be positioned to the far right of the **Navigation Bar**.

-The main home page will then have a bold heading titled "Start Shopping" with an arrow pointing downwards to three images of a 'Pocket Watch', 'Parts' and 'Tools'.
+The main **Home** page will have a bold heading titled "Start Shopping" with an arrow pointing downwards to three images of a 'Pocket Watch', 'Parts' and 'Tools'.
 These images should intuitiviely convey the Website's aim of selling these types of